bminfo/autoRCT/README.md

 autoRCT
 =======

-a project collaborating with cuhk
+a project collaborating with cuhk to automatically score a paper